madhankumarnagaraji/dataviewR/README.md

 # View multiple datasets at once
 dataviewer(iris, mtcars)

-# or launch without data to use the import panel
+# or launch without data to use the import panel (foreground mode - console will be busy)
-dataviewer() # or launch without data to use the import panel (foreground mode - console will be busy)
+dataviewer()
 ```

 ## Learn More

 - [Get Started Guide](articles/Introduction-to-dataviewR.html) — Introduction and Overview
-- [User Articles](articles/) — feature demos and Tutorials
+- [User Articles](articles/) — Feature demos and Tutorials
 - [Reference Documentation](reference/)

 ## Contributing & Support